steinbergmedia/vst3_dev_portal/src/pages/FAQ/Miscellaneous.md

 In order to use Note Expression with **VST 3 plug-ins** you need at least Cubase/Nuendo 6.0.

 ## Q: When compiling for Mac AudioUnit, I have a compiler error in AUCarbonViewBase.cpp.
-What can i do?
+What can I do?

 Due to an issue in the Mac CoreAudio SDK, not yet fixed by Apple, you have to apply a small patch to the file AUCarbonViewBase.cpp (located in CoreAudio/AudioUnits/AUPublic/AUCarbonViewBase):
 => Change: